-Echeveria 'Macabeana' is an attractive, compact succulent with a clustering habit.
-The leaves are fleshy, pale green with slight reddish tips, smooth and rather shining.
+Echeveria 'Macabeana' is an attractive succulent with a clustering habit.
+It forms compact rosettes of pale green leaves with slight reddish tips.
+The leaves are fleshy, smooth, and rather shining.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).